The Succulent Plant Page goes to Families of Succulent Plants goes to

 Marlothistella stenophylla SA Hammer 1995 Syn.
 M. stenophyllum L. Bolus 1925

-Native to the Eastern Cape, has thickened roots, narrower thickened leaves and pinkish-purple petals.
+Native to the Eastern Cape, has thickened roots, narrower thickened succulent leaves and pinkish-purple petals.

 go to index Nananthus N.E.
 Brown 1925